Shaun Morgan: Personal life

 From 2003 to 2005, Morgan dated Evanescence singer Amy Lee.
 Morgan checked into rehab in July 2006.
 Lee wrote the song "Call Me When You're Sober" about her relationship with him.

 On 13 August 2007, Morgan's brother Eugene Welgemoed killed himself by jumping from an eighth-floor window of the Radisson Hotel in Rapid City, South Dakota, shortly after midnight.
 According to police, no foul play was suspected.
-A few weeks later, Finding Beauty in Negative Spaces was released.
-As the album was finished, there was no delay to its issue but the record was dedicated to Eugene and featured a memorial.
+Two months later, Finding Beauty in Negative Spaces was released.
+Since the album was already finished, there was no delay to its issue, but the record was dedicated to Eugene and featured a memorial.
 Seether's song "Rise Above This" is a tribute to Eugene, written a few weeks before his death.
 Morgan has 1308 tattooed on his four right fingers, and 2007 on his four left fingers, marking the date his brother died.

 In May 2021, Morgan married his longtime partner, Jordan Kirby, with whom he has a daughter and a son.